Partially implicit Runge-Kutta methods for wave-like equations: Application 2: Scalar wave equation

 which coincides partially with the boundaries of the stability region.
 The conditions~(\ref{e:numbound2a})-(\ref{e:numbound2d}) and (\ref{e:numbounddet2}) are more restrictive for larger values of $x$, therefore the value $\bar{x}_{\rm max}$ determines the stability properties of the system.

-We have studied the numerical stability of the second-order PIRK by performing simulations using $c_1 \in [-0.5,1.5]$ and $c_2 \in [-0.5, 1.5]$, varying the coefficients in steps of $0.02$.
+We have studied the numerical stability of the second-order PIRK method by performing simulations using $\ce_1 \in [-0.5,1.5]$ and $\ce_2 \in [-0.5, 1.5]$, varying the coefficients in steps of $0.02$.
 We have used several CFL values ($0.5$, $0.7$, $0.8$ and $0.9$).
-Fig.~\ref{fig:2} shows the stability region on the $(c_1,c_2)$ plane.
+Fig.~\ref{fig:2} shows the stability region on the $(\ce_1,\ce_2)$ plane.
+Points of this plane leading to numerically stable simulations are plotted in orange color in Fig.~\ref{fig:2}, while numerically unstable simulations ($L_2$-norm$>1$ at $t=100\pi/\omega$) are plotted in white.
+We use the same convention for the third-order method tests (Fig.~\ref{fig:3}).

 According to Eqs.~(\ref{e:numbound2a})-(\ref{e:numbound2d}), the boundaries of the stability region depend only on the parameter $\bar{x}$.
 In order to estimate $\bar{x}$, we perform a $\chi^2$-minimization of the difference between the numerically determined boundaries for all CFL factors and the theoretically predicted values.
 We obtain $\bar{x} = 5.373$ with high significance ($\chi^2 = 353.7$ for $385$ degrees of freedom).
 Note that, as expected, the value of $\bar x$ is very close to the one obtained in the first-order PIRK method.
 The boundaries for the fitted value of $\bar x$ (solid-lines in Fig.~\ref{fig:2}) agree very closely with the numerically computed ones.
-As in the first-order PIRK, the criterion $|\det{M_2}| \leq 1$ overestimates the stability region (dashed-lines in Fig.~\ref{fig:2}).
+As in the first-order PIRK method, the criterion $|\det{M_2}| \leq 1$ overestimates the stability region (dashed-lines in Fig.~\ref{fig:2}).